khanlab/hippunfold/docs/contributing/contributing.md

 # Contributing to Hippunfold

-Hippunfold dependencies are managed with Poetry, which you\'ll need installed on your machine.
+Hippunfold python package dependencies are managed with Poetry, which you\'ll need installed on your machine.
 You can find instructions on the [poetry website](https://python-poetry.org/docs/master/#installation).

+HippUnfold also has a number of dependencies outside of python, including popular neuroimaging tools like `wb_command`, `ANTs`, `c3d`, and others listed in https://github.com/khanlab/autotop_deps.
+Thus we strongly recommend running HippUnfold with the `--use-singularity` flag, which will pull this container automatically and use it when required, unless you are comfortable using all of these tools yourself.

 Note: These instructions are only recommended if you are making changes to HippUnfold code to commit back to this repository, or if you are using Snakemake's cluster execution profiles.
 If not, it is easier to run HippUnfold when it is packaged into a single singularity container (e.g. `docker://khanlab/hippunfold:latest`).

 ## Set-up your development environment: